IN THIS ARTICLE

 - Customer initiates VPN connection by enabling (disabled by default) Remote Support option

-- Customer will notify Qumulo Customer Success team that Remote Support is enabled
+- Customer will notify Qumulo Care team that Remote Support is enabled

-- Authorized Qumulo Support Engineer will activate openvpn connection creating a tunnel from the customer Qumulo cluster to ep1.qumulo.com server
+- Authorized Qumulo Care support team member will activate openvpn connection creating a tunnel from the customer Qumulo cluster to ep1.qumulo.com server

-- Qumulo Support Engineer will initiate ssh from Qumulo HQ to ep1.qumulo.com server
+- Qumulo Care support team member will initiate ssh from Qumulo HQ to ep1.qumulo.com server

-- Qumulo Support Engineer will initiate ssh via established openvpn tunnel from ep1.qumulo.com to customer cluster
+- Qumulo Care support team member will initiate ssh via established openvpn tunnel from ep1.qumulo.com to customer cluster

-- Qumulo will now have access to troubleshoot and upload logs first to monitor.qumulo.com then to S3 bucket
+- Qumulo will use connection to troubleshoot and upload logs first to monitor.qumulo.com then to S3 bucket

 - Log uploads, while not shown in the UI, can be initiated manually by a member of the Customer Success team.
 Logs & other pertinent diagnostic data are sent to a private Amazon EC2 instance for analysis by our support team.

-- Once completed, Qumulo will notify customer to deactivate Remote Support
+- Qumulo will notify customer to deactivate Remote Support once troubleshooting is complete

-- Customer disables remote support via Web UI, CLI or API
+- Customer disables remote support via the Web UI, CLI or API

 Click image to enlarge